Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
-It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
+Leveling an air conditioner pad takes experience.
+It’s typically not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
 This requires the assistance of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and causing problems, give JTech Mechanical a call at 281-231-8768.
-We’ll check your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and creating problems, give JTech Mechanical a call at 281-231-8768.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.